TheLartians/Revisited/README.md

 # lars::Visitor

 A C++17 visitor template and inheritance-aware any class.
 Using lars::Visitor greatly reduces the boilerplate code required for implementing the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern) in C++.
+It uses only [compile time type information](https://github.com/Manu343726/ctti) and is therefore usually much faster than `dynamic_cast`.

 ## Examples